lunchbag/hugo-blog/content/posts/greetings-from-fukuoka.md

 Learning Japanese was going to be essential, especially if we were going to be spending a long period of time there and we were going to a part of Japan that doesn’t see as many western tourists as say, Tokyo.
 There would undoubtedly be less English-friendly experiences in Fukuoka.

 We started off by learning the alphabets.
-Written Japanese is essentially made up of 3 different sets of characters– Hiragana (46 characters), which is phonetic like our alphabet; Katagana (46 characters), which has a one-to-one mapping to Hiragana; and kanji (infinite characters, probably), which are Chinese words that have no phonetic properties– you just have to memorize as many of them as you can!
+Written Japanese is made up of 3 different sets of characters– Hiragana (46 characters), which is phonetic like our alphabet; Katagana (46 characters), which has a one-to-one mapping to Hiragana; and kanji (infinite characters, probably), which are Chinese words that have no phonetic properties– you just have to memorize as many of them as you can!
 We felt slightly relieved that both of us have existing knowledge of a limited set of kanjis; mine coming from years of Chinese school when I was younger and Justin’s from his year-long stint of learning Chinese in Taiwan.

 Next, we moved onto phone apps.
 We started with Duolingo but eventually found that it lacked in a lot of areas and ultimately landed on [Memrise](http://memrise.com) as our primary learning tool.
 We also supplemented with [JapanesePod101](https://www.japanesepod101.com/), a [textbook](https://www.amazon.com/GENKI-Integrated-Elementary-Japanese-English/dp/4789014401) that Justin’s parents got for his birthday, and various episodes of Terrace House on Netflix.